PM-Notes/How-To-Github/README.md

 # Change to the new repository folder

 At this stage there is the folder, the .git folder and the README.md.
-But we have successfully cloned the repo **smile**
+But we have successfully cloned the repo :smile:

 ```
 scripts|master⚡ ⇒ cd How-To-Github